conan-io/docs/reference/generators/make.rst

 .. important::

-    Note that the mapping of the Conan variables to the Make ones is done taking the following rules into account and we suggest to use the variables indicated under the *Makefile* column to apply to a common naming:
+    Note that the mapping of the Conan variables to the Make ones is done taking the following rules and we suggest to use the variables indicated under the *Makefile* column to apply to a common naming:

     +--------------+----------------------+------------+